Download the all-new Republic app:

 Advertisement

 Despite risks flagged by various health experts, US President Donald Trump on Tuesday defended his taking antimalarial drug hydroxychloroquine as a 'line of defence' against coronavirus.
-Trump went on to say that drug has gotten a bad reputation only because 'he was promoting it'.
+Trump went on to say that the drug has gotten a bad reputation only because 'he was promoting it'.

 "I think it's worth it as a line of defence and I'll stay on it for a little while longer.
-I'm just very curious myself, but it seems to be very safe, Trump told reporters at White House, a day after he disclosed that he has been taking drug to ward off deadly infection.
+I'm just very curious myself, but it seems to be very safe, Trump told reporters at the White House, a day after he disclosed that he has been taking the drug to ward off the deadly infection.

 Advertisement